 I realized I’ve done a disservice to my readership.
 I haven’t always painted a picture that is accurate.

-I’m two months short of my two year anniversary in Swaziland and I have more stories than the average person.
+I’m two months short of my one year anniversary in Swaziland and I have more stories than the average person.
 I have laughed, prayed, cried, and rolled my eyes here more than I can count since entering this world 28 years ago. 😂

 My life has fundamentally changed through my experiences with the Peace Corps.
 It has tested my strength over and over and over again but I will never ever trade it for anything.
 This has no doubt been one of the HARDEST jobs I’ve had.